SparkPost/support-docs/README.md

 ### Categories

 Both the Momentum articles and SparkPost support articles are organized into categories.
 The category is defined by the containing folder.
-The folder categories are translated into [WordPress taxonomies](https://wordpress.org/support/article/taxonomies/).

 Categories can be nested to create nested URL structures.
-For example in the following folder structure, the file `my-article.md` will be deployed to `https://sparkpost.com/docs/category/subcategory/my-article`
+For example in the following folder structure, the file `my-article.md` will be deployed to `https://support.sparkpost.com/docs/category/subcategory/my-article`

 ```
 support